xstevens/shiftmanager/README.md

 Successfully created creds for user 'klukas' and sent a notification email.
 ```

-Let the user know that creds are in the mail, and you're done.
-The doc will get dumped in the top-level folder of your Google Drive account, but you can feel free to move it into a subdirectory.
+Tell the user that their creds are in the mail, and you're done.
+The doc will get dumped in the top-level folder of your Google Drive account, but feel free to move it into a subdirectory.

 The first time you run `post_user_creds_to_gdrive`, a browser window should open for an authorization workflow.
 Choose your `@simple.com` Google user account and accept the permissions for the "Secure Cred Distribution" app.
 The result gets cached as `access_token.json` with an expiration date a few months in the future.